SCORE projects include both field and laboratory-based efforts.

 - Elimination of schistosomiasis.
 The original focus of this project was eliminating schistosomiasis in Zanzibar and providing data and insights into effective strategies for moving large areas from having a low prevalence of infection to eliminating schistosomiasis.
 In addition to demonstrating that infections in humans are reduced and/or eliminated, data is being collected on snail infections and schistosome population genetics.

-- Field evaluations of the point-of-contact (POC) circulating cathodic antigen (CCA) urine assay for use as a screening tool for S. mansoni infection in humans.
+- Field evaluations of the point-of-care (POC) circulating cathodic antigen (CCA) urine assay for use as a screening tool for S. mansoni infection in humans.

 - Research and evaluation on human diagnostic tests for schistosomiasis.